maxpatiiuk/esri-dev-summit-presentations/2024/debugging-tips-and-tricks/README.md

 [Recording](https://www.youtube.com/watch?v=nVMeu65qnc4),
 [Repository](https://github.com/hgonzago/DevSummit-presentations/tree/gh-pages/Dev-Summit-2017/Dev-debug-tips)

-- Nice coverage of Overview, Code Editor
+Impressions:

+- The introductions in the 2017, 2018, and 2019 sessions are nice - would like
+  to copy that structure
-- Dated of course
+- Dated of course, but still good video
-- Demos don't do enough to show how bug was detected - jump straight to error
+- Demos don't do enough to show how bug was detected - jump straight to error.
+  Of course, there is time presume, but should be able to do better
+- Heather is pretty disorganized and not conscientious.
+Tabs should be opened.
+  Before the session, make sure to have everything opened and located conveniently
+- Zoom in to increase font size, console size, window size (maybe change display settings to reduce pixel size - will make everything look larger)
+- Create separate VS Code profile for presenting - larger font size, less noise, ...

+Material:

 - Suggest using ChatGPT today.
-Also VS Code Chat, and "Explain this error"
-- Heather is pretty disorganized and not conscientious.
-Tabs should be opened ahead of time and everything setup
+Also VS Code Chat, and "Explain this error" ahead of time and everything setup
 - Show off local overrides or editing local folder or web browser inside of ide
 - A lot of DevTools tips to show
   - Snippets